Questions About Fishing in the Outer Banks on the Miss Hatteras

 This is a hard question to answer as seasickness can happen to anyone, even those with years of experience being on the water.
 If you’re worried, we recommend a simple over the counter remedy, such as Dramamine or Bonine.

-If you’re joining us for a day of inshore fishing, or taking one of our scenic cruises, then don’t worry, the chances of getting seasick in the Pamlico Sound are pretty slim.
+If you’re joining us for a scenic cruise, then don’t worry, the chances of getting seasick in the Pamlico Sound are pretty slim.
 The sound is usually flat and calm, meaning smooth sailing.
 But, if you’re prone to seasickness, we’d recommend you take precautions just in case.

 As they say, an ounce of prevention is worth a pound of cure!